ipython/traitlets/docs/source/config.rst

 .. note::

-    Any error in configuration files which lead to this configuration file will be ignored by default.
-Application subclasses may specify `raise_config_file_errors = True` to exit on failure to load config files, instead of the default of logging the failures.
+    By default, an error in a configuration file will cause the configuration file to be ignored and a warning logged.
+Application subclasses may specify `raise_config_file_errors = True` to exit on failure to load config files instead.

 .. versionadded:: 4.3